NHSDigital/communications-manager-api/docs/tests/sandbox/generic/quotas.md

 # Quota Tests

+## 429 - Quota

-### Scenario: An API consumer submitting a request with a         429 Prefer header receives a 429 'Quota' response
+### Scenario: An API consumer submitting a request with a 429 Prefer header receives a 429 ‘Quota’ response

 **Given** the API consumer provides a 429 prefer header
 <br/>